Rose-STL-Lab/ATLAS/README.md

 ```
 expected results: generator of so(2).

-Use LieGAN to attempt to discover global symmetry
+Use SO3LieGAN to attempt to discover global symmetry
 ```
 python3 experiment_mnist.py --task liegan_discover --epochs 10 --fixed_seed
 ```